dangoor/rpc/README.md

 Secondary options:

 * **preparseAllIncomingMessages** A function/hook that lets you modify or filter raw RPC request and response payload messages.
-It runs after the transport receives the message and after WranggleRpc verifies it is a properly formatted message but before it is passed to a request handler.
+It runs after the transport receives the message and after WranggleRpc verifies it is a properly formatted payload but before it is passed to a request handler.
 Eg:
   ```javascript
   const rpc = new WranggleRpc({
     preparseAllIncomingMessages: (payload) => _checkHmac(payoad.myMeta)
   })
   ```
-  The function can return either a modified payload or `true` to mean use the passed-in payload, anything else means invalidate/ignore.
+  The function can return either a modified payload or `true` to accept the passed-in payload, anything else means invalidate/ignore.

 * **senderId** A string included on each message payload identifying the sender endpoint.
 It is generated randomly by default but can be specified here for debug purposes.
-The two endpoints must use different senderId values.
+The two endpoints must use *different* senderId values.

 ## WranggleRpc methods

-The following methods are called on the WranggleRpc instance.
-(The "`rpc`" variable in most examples and refered to as an *endpoint* in most explanations.)
+The following methods are called on the WranggleRpc instance/endpoint.
+(The "`rpc`" variable in most examples.)

 * **setDefaultRequestOptsForMethod(methodName: string, opts: RequestOptions)** Applies request options to all remote calls for a specific method name.
 For example, a backend process might tell a frontend window to display a user message without needing a response, so we can set its *rsvp* option to *false*:
   ```javascript